iJackUA/try-yii2/README.md

 * Clone this sources from Git
 * Run `vagrant up`.
 * It will start VM creation and Provisioning.
 Could take some time 15-30 min...
 Drink coffee and get back for complete virtual server with Yi2 project ready for play !

+#### Note for Windows OS users

+* Windows Firewall or any Antivirus software can cause some blocks on Vagrant start process.
+First of all to 'hosts' file modification.
+Be sure you turned them off (temporary) or set them up properly.
+* In case you get `default: warning: connection refused.
+Retying...` messages and Vagrant never boot successfully - it seems to be a VirtualBox issue.
+Try to install some older VBox version.
+It is tested to work on Virtual Box 4.3.6.
+* On Windows 8 some issues are reported due to `Hyper-V` enabled.
+You should disable it if you experience issues with VirtualBox machines.
+* use Git Bash if possible to make `vagrant ssh` working out of the box.

 ### PLAY